xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    # macro to skip points except the very first in the group.
    # assume LD is setup.

    # X,Y position
+   buffer = T
-   RealignToNavItem 1
+   RealignToNavItem 0
-   Copy A P                            # copy last image from Realign to buffer P CallFunction MyFuncs::AlignToBuffer 2 P      # this clears out any ImageShift
+   Copy A $buffer                           # copy last image from Realign to buffer P ResetImageShift
+   CallFunction MyFuncs::Relax
+   CallFunction MyFuncs::BufferShot $buffer
+   AlignTo $buffer

    # preparation for first item in group
    ReportGroupStatus